dwyl/book/src/auth/07-notes-on-naming.md

 ![wikipedia-user-computer](https://user-images.githubusercontent.com/194400/223142338-11395ebc-2506-4114-895e-2051dcf8031f.png)

+Right there in the _definition_ they clarify that a "user" is a "person" ... so why not just call them a `person`?

 The fact that the term "**user**" is widely used doesn't make it _right_; it's just the `default` word many people have become accustomed to.

 Mega tech companies like Apple, Microsoft, Google and Facebook regularly use the word "user" or "users"